AlexPietrow/CRISpy/README.md

 The code is under constant development and shared publicly 'as is', however bug reports are engouraged.

 ## Citing CRISpy
-If you have used CRISpy in your research, please cite Pietrow (2019).
+If you have used CRISpy in your research, please cite [Pietrow (2019)](https://ui.adsabs.harvard.edu/abs/2019zndo...3229961P/abstract).

-The references can be found here: * [Pietrow (2019)](https://ui.adsabs.harvard.edu/abs/2019zndo...3229961P/abstract)